In southeast Michigan, more than 300,000 children receive free or reduced-price meals in school.

 - Out of the Michigan children who receive free or reduced-price school lunch, 42 percent live in Livingston, Macomb, Monroe, Oakland, or Wayne County.

-- One in four Michigan children (24%) live in poverty, with household incomes under $24,000 for a family of four.
+- Nearly one in four Michigan children (22.6%) live in poverty, with household incomes under $24,000 for a family of four.

 According to Children’s Defense Fund (2014):

 - Only 13 percent of Michigan children receiving a free and reduced-price lunch during the school year participated in the Summer Food Service Program – ranking Michigan 30th of 50 states in ensuring that children have adequate summer nutrition.